allwizard/Credit-Card---Luhn-Algorithm/README.md

 ## Getting Started

-After compiling and running the software you will receive a terminal prompt asking for your card number, using a test card number found online is suggested to test functionality
+After compiling and running the software you will receive a terminal prompt asking for your card number, using a test card number found in the internet is suggested to test functionality, although software is secure to use personal card numbers.
+Currently it only supports American Express, Visa and MasterCard numbers.

 ### Prerequisites